 are available, and restart the installation.
 Error code: 0x8007025D

-On investigation, the error code 0x8007025D = ERROR_BAD_COMPRESSION_BUFFER, which translates to the specified buffer contains ill-formed data.
+On investigation, the error code 0x8007025D = ERROR_BAD_COMPRESSION_BUFFER, which translates to the specified buffer containing ill-formed data.

 Corrupt data on the USB drive means that this data cannot be decoded properly thus throwing this error.
 Corrupt data may be from the corrupt ISO image file used to create the bootable USB drive.
 If the file that should be copied is missing or corrupt, you will get this error.
 The issue might also arise from a bad flash drive that is corrupt of unreadable at a certain section.
 In the case where you might have plugged in another USB device that is read as another disk drive, the data sent to the buffer by these devices might cause the error.